Arzik1987/prelim/README.md

 ### Small Reproducible Demonstration

-The script below compares PRELIM against the same decision-tree model fitted directly on the small training data.
+The script below compares PRELIM against the same scikit-learn decision tree fitted directly on the small training data.
 It repeats a synthetic two-class problem across several sample sizes, saves the plot, and writes the summary numbers used here.

 ```bash
 PYTHONPATH=src python examples/readme_small_experiment.py